The interaction design syllabus

 - Clarity (the copy, the typography, the layout, the colours, and more can make the design easier to understand)

-- Accelerators (e.g. keyboard shortcuts, or other methods that people can use to speed up their task)
+- Accelerators (e.g. keyboard shortcuts, or other methods that people can use to speed up their interaction)

 - Visual hierarchy (how the design visually lets you know which elements are more and less important)